 Managing requests for proposals for program services and related program transition activities.

+Funding from this budget line has also been committed to support up to four Rutgers’ University Eagleton Science and Politics Fellows who will be embedded with the DCE beginning in July 2023 and will apply their technical expertise to aid the advancement of clean energy policy.

 Marketing

 The NJCEP Marketing Plan is designed to enhance knowledge awareness among businesses, local government, and residents of energy efficiency and other clean energy initiatives and programs.
-The branding campaign, launched in April 2020, continues to build awareness among New Jerseyans and businesses of the clean energy resources available through the State of New Jersey, including rebates, Pay for Performance, Clean Energy incentives, and other NJCEP offerings, thereby increasing participation in all of the NJCEP’s offerings and programs.
+The branding campaign, launched in April 2020, continues to build awareness among New Jerseyans and businesses of the clean energy resources available through the State of New Jersey, including BPU and other NJCEP offerings, thereby increasing participation in all of the programs.

-In FY23, the marketing plan will look to communicate the State’s overarching goals and ongoing efforts to foster long-term, resilient, clean energy options and to reduce energy consumption and emissions to create a more sustainable environment for all of New Jersey in alignment with the EMP.
+In FY23, the marketing plan communicated the State’s overarching goals and ongoing efforts to foster long-term, resilient, clean energy options and to reduce energy consumption and emissions to create a more sustainable environment for all of New Jersey in alignment with the EMP.

 Clean Energy Program Website

 NJCleanEnergy.com supports the NJCEP’s goals by providing information to the public about all of the division’s offerings.
-The redesigned website will increase public awareness of the benefits of clean and efficient energy and of the incentives and financial assistance available to ratepayers.
+Upon award of a State contract to a winning bidder, a redesigned website will increase public awareness of the benefits of clean and efficient energy and of the incentives and financial assistance available to ratepayers.
 In addition, it will provide an easy-to-use and navigate platform to make applications more accessible and provide decision portals to allow customers to more easily find the most applicable programs.

 Program Evaluation/Analysis